yassxr/SpringBootDSL/README.md

-**Instructions**
+## Instructions

 Using Terminal, do the following:

     $ python app.py

-This programm will instantiate meta-model from the grammar peep.tx.
+This program will instantiate meta-model from the grammar peep.tx.
 A model.peep is then parsed and instantiated by the meta-model and both meta-model and model are exported to .dot files in the folder dotexport.
 This command will generate dot files in dotexport folder.
 We can convert those files to PNG format.
 Note: It is important to have GraphViz installed!!!

 To convert the files to PNG format do the following :